This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Hydrocephalus is a condition that is caused by too much cerebrospinal fluid (CSF) inside the ventricles of your brain.
-Ventricles are spaces inside the brain where cerebrospinal fluid (CSF) is produced.
-CSF surrounds your brain and spinal cord.
+Hydrocephalus is a condition caused by too much cerebrospinal fluid (CSF) inside the ventricles of your brain.
+Ventricles are spaces inside the brain where cerebrospinal fluid (CSF) is made and held.
+CSF surrounds and helps cushion your brain and spinal cord.
+CSF also provides nutrients to your nervous system.
 CSF is constantly being made and absorbed by your body.
-It moves through ventricles before it drains out and gets absorbed into your bloodstream.
+CSF moves through ventricles before it drains out and gets absorbed into your bloodstream.
 When CSF cannot drain properly, the fluid pressure may cause the ventricles to swell.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 is a small tube placed in your vein that is used to give you medicine or liquids.

 , or neuro checks show healthcare providers your brain function.
 They will check your eye movements and how your pupils react to light.
 They may check your memory and how easily you wake up.
 Your strength, balance, vision, and other brain functions may also be tested.

 - Steroids help decrease inflammation and lower the amount of CSF your body makes.